 Stay realistic and don’t push your family away

 Some families may experience a lot of problems and disagreements, so it is important to remain practical and stay true to yourself at the same time.
 Fighting is sometimes unavoidable in even the closest-knit families.
 If you feel like you’re ready to lose it with a particular family member, take some time out before words are exchanged in an argument.
 It is also important to remember that all family members deserve respect in the same way.
 If one person in your family feels like they can’t hear what another relative is saying, take time for everyone involved because there could be consequences if problems are pushed under the rug.
+If it seems feasible, you should try out family therapy to learn practical communication and develop healthy family dynamics.

 Soak up as much family time as possible